Touch

 {

-// Get all active contacts (fingers and Pieces)
+// Get all active contacts (fingers and Pieces) each frame.

 var contacts = BoardInput.GetActiveContacts();